otaviobonder-deel/maze-genetic-algorithm/readme.md

 ## What you need to run this program

 To run this python script you need a maze file.
 It must be written with strings.
 0 represents floor; 1 represents walls; B represents holes (similar to walls); E represents entrance (where the player starts); S represents exit (the final solution).
-Check the "maze1.txt" file for an example.
+Check the "maze.txt" file for an example.

 ## How to run this program